 Anne Boleyn is undoubtedly Blickling Hall’s most famous ghost.
 She is said to have been seen dressed all in white, carrying her severed and dripping head as she arrives by coach, also driven by a headless horseman and four headless horses, to the hall.
 She glides into the hall and rooms the countless corridors until daybreak.
 You can read more on Anne Boleyn’s Ghost here.

 Another ghostly inhabitant of Blickling is Anne’s father, Thomas Boleyn.
 He engineered his daughter’s marriage to England’s monarch.
-It is said that because of his doings, he lost his daughter and his son and as penance he is required to cross a dozen bridges before cockrow for a thousand years.
-His route is from Blickling to Aylsham to Burg to Buxton Cotishall to Meyton to Oxnead and finally to Wroxham.
+It is said that because of his doings, he lost his daughter and his son and as penance, he is required to cross a dozen bridges before cockcrow for a thousand years.
+His route is from Blickling to Aylsham to Burg to Buxton Coltishall to Meyton to Oxnead and finally to Wroxham.

 Just like his daughter, he was also beheaded and he carried his head under his arms.
-Flame is also said to gush from his mouth, instead of blood.
+A flame is also said to gush from his mouth, instead of blood.

 Most of the activity centres around May 19, the anniversary of Anne Boleyn’s execution.